yugander-krishan/System-design_Expert/README.md

 - In databses for scaling master-slave architecture we can use sharding.

 - When thinking about servers you want to use different concepts like distributed using consistent hashing or using sharded for handling different requests.

+- System design doesn't mean distributed systems.
+Distributed systems is a type of system which comes into picture when we start scaling and thus bring multiple nodes into picture.